Millet and Quinoa Both Supply

 Image by Andreas Lischka from Pixabay

-As a kid I used to have a budgie* named Mickey who used to have millet on the sprig pushed through his birdcage bars!
-He'd get those seeds everywhere!
+As a kid I used to have a budgie* named Mickey.
+I enjoyed pushing a sprig of millet through his birdcage bars... but he'd get those seeds everywhere!

-Birds like to eat millet because it is a good source of protein and other nutrients.
-Additionally, the small size of the grain makes it easy for birds to eat.
+Birds, like humans, like to eat millet because it is a good source of protein and other nutrients.
+Additionally, the small size of the grain makes it easy for the birds to eat.

 *The full name for a "budgie" is budgerigar, a similar bird to a parakeet.